 Many still remember the divisive 1967-1970 civil war over secessionist Biafra that killed over a million people and caused mass starvation, dislocation and suffering.

 “As the ripples of incessant bombings and massacres resonate ... fear, anger and hatred have been woven into the very fabric of the nation’s life,” Soni Daniel, deputy editor of Nigerian daily Leadership wrote in an editorial on Saturday.

 “Nigeria has never come as close to the brink of civil war,” he added.

 The nationwide fuel protests have become an outlet for thousands to vent their grievances against what they see as a venal ruling political class and incompetent government, which is struggling to tackle an insurgency by the Boko Haram Islamist sect based in the largely Muslim north.

 “The bottom line is we don’t trust the government to do what they say anymore,” said student Remi Sonaiya, sitting on a car blaring out Afrobeat music in the heaving Nigerian metropolis of Lagos, while protesters thrashed an effigy of President Jonathan across the face with leafy branches.

 Unions launched strikes against the fuel subsidy removal and these are estimated to be costing the country $600 million a day.
-They have also threatened to shut down Nigeria’s 2 million barrel-per-day oil industry, rattling global energy markets.
+They also threatened to shut down Nigeria’s 2 million barrel-per-day oil industry, rattling global energy markets.

 Jennifer Giroux, senior researcher for the Center for Security Studies (CSS) at ETH Zurich University, says the fuel prices issue is “a common rallying point ...
 A unifying issue that has had an immediate impact on the majority of Nigerians, most of whom are making $2 a day or less”.